2025 among world's three hottest years on record, WMO says

 FILE PHOTO: A firefighter uses a hose as smoke and flames from a wildfire rise in Vilar de Condes, in the province of Ourense in Galicia, Spain, August 15, 2025.
 REUTERS/Nacho Doce/File Photo

-BRUSSELS, Jan 14 (Reuters) - The planet experienced its third-warmest year on record in 2025, and average temperatures have exceeded 1.5 degrees Celsius of global warming over three years, the longest period since records began, EU scientists said on Wednesday.
+BRUSSELS, Jan 14 (Reuters) - Last year was among the planet's three warmest on record, the World Meteorological Organization said on Wednesday, as EU scientists also confirmed average temperatures have now exceeded 1.5 degrees Celsius of global warming for the longest since records began.

-ECMWF said the planet also just had its first three-year period in which the average global temperature was 1.5 C above the pre-industrial era - the limitbeyond which scientists expect global warming will unleash severe impacts, some of them irreversible.
+ECMWF said 2025 also rounded out the first three-year period in which the average global temperature was 1.5 C above the pre-industrial era - the limitbeyond which scientists expect global warming will unleash severe impacts, some of them irreversible.

 "We are bound to pass it," said Carlo Buontempo, director of the EU's Copernicus Climate Change Service.
 "The choice we now have is how to best manage the inevitable overshoot and its consequences on societies and natural systems."

-In 2025, wildfires in Europe produced the highest total emissions on record, while scientific studies confirmed specific weather events were made worse by climate change - including Hurricane Melissa in the Caribbean and monsoon rains in Pakistan which killed more than 1,000 people in floods.
+Already in 2025, wildfires in Europe produced the highest total emissions on record, while scientific studies confirmed specific weather events were made worse by climate change, including Hurricane Melissa in the Caribbean and monsoon rains in Pakistan which killed more than 1,000 people in floods.

 (Reporting by Kate Abnett; Additional reporting by William James and Emma Farge; Editing by Alison Williams)